nitsujesor/nitsujesor/README.md

-Doctoral Candidate of Phyiscal Chemistry at Michigan State University
+Doctoral Candidate in Physical Chemistry at Michigan State University

 Molecular spectroscopy and photophysics